 But while spying software and equipment have become highly sophisticated there are always some tell-tale signs you may be being spied upon.

-Signs of infection on your home computer can vary.
-The most common issues are unexplained pop-ups, increased advertising, windows opening and closing on their own, and the computer slowing down significantly the longer it is switched on.
+Signs of infection on your home computer can also vary widely.
+The most common issues are unexplained pop-ups and windows opening and closing on their own, as well as the system slowing down after extended use, or an increase in the appearance of adverts while browsing online.

 It is worth investing in a good antivirus for all of your devices.
 While modern PCs are generally good at busting many viruses on their own, paid antivirus software can be more proactive in blocking attacks.
 Antiviruses are also available for Android, iOS and Mac.